-In most applications, the Position Loop PID Gains, (words 3, 4, & 5) are acceptable settings at any velocity.
-However, it is possible for these values to lead to position oscillations at zero velocity in systems where the load is not tightly coupled to the motor, such as belt driven systems.
-In these applications, the At Rest Proportional Gain and At Rest Integral Gain can be programmed.
-These values are used in the position control loop when the velocity equals zero.
+By default, the SV Servo uses a KP_Pos value of 5243 and a KI_Pos of 2796 when there is zero motion.
+This provides positional accuracy, but these values may cause oscillations in systems where the load is not tightly coupled to the motor, such as belt driven systems.
+For these applications, the At Rest Proportional Gain and At Rest Integral Gain should be programmed and these values will be used in the position loop when the velocity equals zero.
+The At Rest gains are used if the At Rest Proportional Gain is a non-zero value.